TheCarsonWest/TheCarsonWest.github.io/test/content/Justifying a Claim About a Population Mean Based on a Confidence Interval.md

 *   **Confidence Level**: The conclusion depends on the chosen confidence level.
 A higher confidence level (e.g., 99%) results in a wider interval, making it more likely that  $ \mu_0 $  falls within it, and thus less likely to reject a claim.
 *   **"Fail to Reject" vs. "Accept"**: If  $ \mu_0 $  is inside the interval, we state that we "do not have convincing evidence to reject the claim," not that we "accept the claim."
 This nuance is crucial, as the interval only provides a range of *plausible* values, not a definitive confirmation of a single value.
-*   [Potential Errors When Performing Tests](./../potential-errors-when-performing-tests/): Just like with hypothesis tests, there's always a possibility of making an incorrect conclusion (Type I or Type II error) when using confidence intervals to justify a claim.
+*   [[Potential Errors When Performing Tests]]: Just like with hypothesis tests, there's always a possibility of making an incorrect conclusion (Type I or Type II error) when using confidence intervals to justify a claim.
-*   **Conditions**: Always ensure the conditions for constructing the confidence interval are met (random sample, normal population or large sample size for [The Central Limit Theorem](./../the-central-limit-theorem/)) to ensure the validity of your inference.
+*   **Conditions**: Always ensure the conditions for constructing the confidence interval are met (random sample, normal population or large sample size for [[The Central Limit Theorem]]) to ensure the validity of your inference.

 By carefully considering where a hypothesized population mean falls relative to your confidence interval, you can make informed decisions and justify claims in a statistically sound manner.